1. 10 Questions for the Dalai Lama (2006)

 3. Dying to Know (2014)

-Summary: This film chronicles the more than 50-year friendship of Harvard psychology professors Timothy Leary and Richard Albert.
-It highlights Albert’s journey to the East and his transformation to becoming the spiritual teacher known as Ram Dass, and explores what both men think about the meaning of life and death.
+Summary: This film chronicles the more than 50-year friendship of Harvard psychology professors Timothy Leary and Richard Alpert.
+It highlights Alpert’s journey to the East and his transformation to becoming the spiritual teacher known as Ram Dass, and explores what both men think about the meaning of life and death.

 Genre: Drama, Fantasy